ADVOCACY

 1. Personal Advocacy

 When individuals stand up for their individual rights or needs.
-Within DBSA, this refers to insisting that your doctor, your insurance company, your public health care an,d any other providers adhere to the standards of mental health parity, continuum of care and least restrictive treatment.
+Within DBSA, this refers to insisting that your doctor, your insurance company, your public health care and any other providers adhere to the standards of mental health parity, continuum of care and least restrictive treatment.

 2. Legislative Advocacy